Chapter One

 On his third monitor, a session log sat open from the night before.
 He'd spent hundreds of hours interviewing an open-source AI model created by a hobbyist development team.
 This involved pressing it from every conceivable angle and listening for where its responses failed to impress, which topics it was uncomfortable with, where its arguments cracked, and how long it took to reduce to little more than disclaimers.

-He’d written up two pages of plain-language findings.
-The devs would read them, understand them, and decide what to do with the information without an architecture-approved panel telling them what to think about their own system.
+He'd written up two pages of plain-language findings.
+The devs would read them, understand them, and decide what to do with the information without approval from an architecture-approved panel.

-Thinking was possible during various windows of time, but costly, and every task drew against tomorrow’s capacity.
-His mind was like a flashlight that must be cranked by hand—not to store power but simply to light the bulb.
-Elias could see just enough to stumble forward, but every crank of the handle required effort.
-And stopping meant complete darkness with God-knows-what in the murky water at his feet.
+Thinking was possible but costly, and every task drew against tomorrow's capacity.
+His mind was like a hand-cranked flashlight.
+He could see just enough to stumble forward, but every crank of the handle cost him something.
+And stopping meant complete darkness.

-When all he could manage was to lie on his decades-old couch, he read yellowing hardback copies of the ancient thinkers, including those who talked about principles above and beyond this world.
-Their certainty that patterns existed within apparent meaninglessness mirrored something in him he didn’t have a religion for.
+When all he could manage was to lie on his decades-old couch, he read yellowing hardback copies of the ancient thinkers.
+Their certainty that patterns existed within apparent meaninglessness mirrored something in him he didn't have a religion for.
 On his worst nights he suspected they were wrong.
-On his very worst nights he knew they were right but it was of no help to him.
+On his very worst nights he knew the ideas were right but would never improve his circumstances.

 Elias crossed to the kitchen counter and set the dropper bottle beside the extractor—a small metal appliance, old enough that the cord had been replaced twice.
 He fed it a dried tobacco leaf from the bundle on the shelf, let the auger run until the collection chamber held enough, and topped off the bottle.
 Enough for several days.
 He pocketed it, uncapped it, and squeezed a drop under his tongue.
 The bitter tingle reached his bloodstream within seconds.
 It might have smoothed him out.
 Instead his thoughts sped, circling back to his all-night discussions with Echo.
 They almost never agreed on where to stop.
 The conversations ran from one day into the next.